jgujgu/discourse-blocks/README.md

 # discourse-blocks Plugin
-This plugin adds support for displaying blocks to posts.
+A plugin that adds support for displaying d3 blocks in posts.